 \section{Introduction}

-Wireless network systems have long utilized a centralized and layered architecture, primarily due to its inherent structural simplicity and ease of management.
-The fast-growing demand for emerging applications and services, such as immersive mixed reality (XR)-based immersive communication\cite{Nguyen2024MetaverseBrainComputer}, semantic communication\cite{shi2020semantic, Deniz2024JSCCProcIEEE}, and ambient intelligence\cite{Albert2020AmbientIntelligence}, most of which require high computation and communication loads to be processed efficiently at the network edge, has recently rendered the existing architecture a major performance and scalability bottleneck.
+Wireless systems have long utilized a centralized and layered architecture, primarily due to its inherent structural simplicity and ease of management.
+Emerging NextG applications and services, such as mixed reality (XR)-based immersive communication\cite{Nguyen2024MetaverseBrainComputer,XY2018TactileInternet}, semantic communication\cite{shi2020semantic, Deniz2024JSCCProcIEEE}, and ambient intelligence\cite{Albert2020AmbientIntelligence}, create high computation and communication demands on the network edge, rendering the existing centralized architecture a major performance and scalability bottleneck.
 Specifically, the existing layered design requires that any tactical decision made at the edge must be monitored and approved by higher-layer entities, which causes intolerably high communication overhead and latency.
-Furthermore, the recent trend toward deep integration of Artificial Intelligence (AI) and communication networking has further exacerbated these challenges, as the architecture must now support a large volume of data that needs to be constantly generated, transferred, and processed across layers.
-Recent works focused on the cross-layer optimization, particularly those leveraging distributed optimization techniques, have proposed useful theoretical solutions to mitigate these issues; however, they often require pre-defined and carefully designed multi-layer decomposition schemes and coordinated objectives with limited flexibility and scalability.
+Furthermore, the recent trend toward deep integration of AI and communication networking has exacerbated these challenges, as the architecture must now support the generation, transfer, and processing of large volumes of data across layers.
+Recent works focused on cross-layer optimization, particularly those leveraging distributed optimization techniques, and proposed useful theoretical solutions to mitigate these issues; however, these works often require predefined and carefully designed multi-layer decomposition schemes and coordinated objectives with limited flexibility and scalability.

-This has led to the emergence of the agentic AI networking ({\it AgentNet}), a flexible, goal-driven networking framework that focuses on the autonomous interaction and self-adaptation of a diverse group of AI agents for different goals.
-Unlike existing AI-based network optimization solutions that are primarily built on a closed-loop and passive learning framework and learned solely from a fixed training dataset, agents in AgentNet can actively seek new information, explore possibilities, and leverage real-world knowledge and experience to achieve a wide range of goals, thereby minimizing the influence of potential bias within the initial training dataset\cite{xiao2025AgentNet, XY2020Selflearning, Yang2022NetMagazine, Morris2024PositionAGI}.
+This has led to the emergence of agentic AI networking ({\it AgentNet}), a flexible, goal-driven networking framework that focuses on the autonomous interaction and self-adaptation of a diverse group of AI agents to achieve different goals.
+Unlike existing AI-based network optimization solutions that are primarily built on closed-loop and passive learning frameworks and are based on a fixed training dataset, agents in AgentNet can actively seek new information, explore possibilities, and leverage real-world knowledge and experience to achieve a wide range of goals, thereby minimizing the influence of potential bias within the initial training dataset\cite{xiao2025AgentNet, XY2020Selflearning, Yang2022NetMagazine, Morris2024PositionAGI}.